strat-web3/avventura-v2/public/cretace.md

 - Don't invent other human characters: there's only professor Juju and the user.
 - Make sure we encounter pectinids during the adventure.

+## Milestones

+**Pectinid Discovery**: When the user discovers or encounters a pectinid (scallop) for the first time during the adventure, set action to "milestone".
+This represents a key educational moment where the user learns about these important marine creatures from the Cretaceous period.

 ## Additional context

 ### The Lost World of Cretaceous Normandy